 You can substitute different nut buttersin any or the following recipes:

 - ¼ cup creamy or crunchy peanut butter

 - 2 Tablespoons hot water

 - 1 Tablespoon soy sauce

 - 1 Tablespoon lime juice

-1 1/2 teaspoons sesame oil
+- 1½ teaspoons sesame oil

 - ¼ teaspoon red pepper flakes

 - 2 Tablespoons oil

 - 3 cups fresh broccoli florets

 - ½ cup chopped red bell pepper

 - ¼ cup sliced green onions

 - 1 Tablespoon minced garlic

-1/2 cup chopped peanuts (optional)
+- ½ cup chopped peanuts (optional)

-- In a skillet heat the 2 tablespoons of oil and add the broccoli, red pepper, green onions and garlic.
+- In a skillet heat the 2 Tablespoons of oil and add the broccoli, red pepper, green onions and garlic.
 Cook, stirring for 4 to 5 minutes, just until the vegetables are starting to cook but are still crisp.

 My file source unknown